bioconda/bioconda-utils/docs/source/developer/index.rst

 and versioning.
 This works in a specific way, so the steps below walk through the process if you're not already familiar.

+Prefix the PR title, as well as at least one commit in the PR, with one of the following change types.
+Some special types will change the bioconda-utils version number, as noted below.

+- `<type>!` (that is, any of the types below ending an exclamation point) indicates a breaking change. *PRs with this title will result in a new* **MAJOR VERSION**
+- `feat:` a new feature. *PRs with this title will result in a new* **MINOR VERSION**
+- `fix:` fixes a bug. *PRs with this title will result in a new* **PATCH VERSION**
+- `test:` changes related to tests
+- `chore:` for maintenance changes.
+E.g. dependency version changes (should use a `!` to indicate breaking change in this case)
+- `ci:` for changes related to CI *of bioconda-utils*
+- `docs:` a change that only affects documentation (ReST, comments, docstrings)
+- `refactor:` a change in code that neither fixes a bug nor adds a feature
+- `style:` whitespace, formatting, etc

 The general workflow is: